Motives of graph hypersurfaces with torus operations: Motivic Bialynicki-Birula decompositions

 \section{Motivic Bialynicki-Birula decompositions}

-In this section we discuss how to apply high dimensional torus actions on $X_\Gamma$ to compute the motive of a graph hypersurface $X_\Gamma=\{\det M(\Gamma)=0\}$ in specific examples.
+In this section we discuss how to apply high dimensional torus operations on $X_\Gamma$ to compute the motive of a graph hypersurface $X_\Gamma=\{\det(M_\Gamma)=0\}$ using a motivic version of the decomposition theorem of Bialynicki-Birula \cite{BB}.
+For simplicity assume that $k$ is algebraically closed and of characteristic zero.

+In the following we use (cohomological) motives $M(X)$ in the sense of Voevodsky's triangulated category $DM(k)=DM_{gm}(k)$ attached to any $k$-scheme $X$.
+The motive $M(X)$ for a possibly singular variety $X$ is defined in \cite[chap.
+5]{V}.
+We want to give a criterion when the motive of a graph hypersurface $M(X_\Gamma) \in DM(k)$ is mixed Tate.
+An object $M \in DM(k)$ is called mixed Tate, if it is in the image of

+where $DMT(k)$ is the full $\Q$-linear triangulated subcategory of $DM(k) \otimes \Q$ generated by the Tate objects $\Q(n)$ as defined by Levine \cite{L}.

-The simplest example which is not entirely trivial is $\Gamma = WS_3$, the wheel with $3$ spokes.
-The graph hypersurface $X_\Gamma$ for $\Gamma= WS_3$ is isomorphic to ${\rm Sym}^2 \P^2$, which has a resolution by blowing up the diagonal and admits a $2$-dimensional torus operation.
+\begin{example} The simplest example which is not entirely trivial is $\Gamma = WS_3$, the wheel with $3$ spokes.
+The graph hypersurface $X_\Gamma$ for $\Gamma= WS_3$ is isomorphic to ${\rm Sym}^2 \P^2$, and admits a $2$-dimensional torus operation.
 The motive of $X_\Gamma$ is mixed Tate by \cite[Sect.
-9]{B}.
-We want to generalize this to a larger class of graphs.
+9]{B}. \end{example}